derveloper/donatr/README.md

 the default user is `test` and the password is also `test`. if you want to change it, you need to compile it by your self.

+### demo
+you can find a demo at http://donatr-demo.vileda.cc/

 ### docker
 Run the docker image from docker hub
 ```